santyarellano/GeneticBatman/README.md

 # Genetic Level Tester
-A Genetic Algorithm that trains a player to go through a platformer level to define it's difficulty, using CUDA to optimize performance.
+A Genetic Algorithm that trains a player to go through a platformer level to define it's difficulty, using parallelism to optimize performance.